Have you, or a biker you know, been a motorcycle accident victim?

 Here are the most common causes that typically contribute to a crash like this:

 When a motorcyclist is in the driver’s blind spot, the negligent driver fails to see him.
 This can often cause drivers to take left turns without noticing a rider coming right behind them.
-When this is the case, the motorcycle ends up colliding with the vehicle, typically on the side.
-If the collision occurs at a high speed which is often the case, it can be fatal for the rider.
+When this happens, the motorcycle collides with the vehicle, typically on the side.
+If the collision occurs at a high speed, which is often the case, it can be fatal for the rider.
 Even when it is not fatal, the motorcyclist is almost certain to sustain serious injuries.

 If a vehicle traveling in front of a bike applies the brakes all of a sudden, the person riding the bike may not be able to slow down in time.
 This causes the motorcycle to slam into the rear of the vehicle.
 Sudden brakes are a common cause of serious motorcycle wrecks.